front-commerce/developers.front-commerce.com/source/docs/reference/cli.md

 ### Options

 - `--ignore-build`: By default, this command will build your application to make sure that no translation is forgotten.
 However, if you've just run `front-commerce build`, this step is not necessary. `--ignore-build` option is what makes it possible not to build the application during the translation.
+- `--module` (`-m`): scope translations to a specific module registered in your `.front-commerce.js` configuration file.
+Translation files will be written in the `/path/to/module/translations` directory instead of your application's one.

 ## `front-commerce test`